DrDadolle/EmeraldEmpire-CK3-Mod/README.md

 - check Kizoku title

 # Fixes to do
-- Kaito Lands not accessible, change mask of fog
-- Some counties are "coastal" even if they are near rivers... => Because of some micro holes up to sea level in provinces.png
 - How to prevent random mariage & children in existing character ? => change game_rule.1001 ??? gamerule_1001 force generate descendance
 - Fix the "Family Lands of Daidoji lands"; "Clan of Crane Clan", etc...
 - clean up of traits (like removing Hajji  from pilgrim traits)